 Natural law was initially defined by ancient Greek philosophers such as Aristotle and Plato.
 Plato did not have a theory on natural law; however, some of his theories involved concepts of natural law.
 On the other hand, Aristotle focused on the distinction between law and nature.
 It then led to the introduction of natural justice, which can be attributed to the Stoics.

-Following, Cicero explained natural law as something that can contribute to the general good of society, whereas positive law would contribute to the safety of society.
+Following this, Cicero explained natural law as something that can contribute to the general good of society, whereas positive law would contribute to the safety of society.
 Many contributions continued to be made to natural law theory, such as during the Renaissance and Age of Enlightenment.
 It led to the creation of more modern natural law theories that combined natural law with other philosophical theories, such as the social contract theory.

 It was also used to justify the establishment of positive law, and therefore, government and legal rights.
 Overall, as philosophy theory grows, the coincidence of positive and natural law will continue to be referenced, disputed, and analyzed.